-The chancellor of the University of Kansas or his designated representative is empowered to create, modify, or preempt parking in controlled areas of the campus.
+The chancellor of the University of Kansas or their designated representative is empowered to create, modify, or preempt parking in controlled areas of the campus.
 The operation of a motor vehicle or bicycle on the University of Kansas Medical Center property is a privilege granted by the university and is not an inherent right of any faculty/staff member, student or visitor.
 The following regulations are intended to facilitate the work of the faculty, staff and visitors through control of the parking and movement of motor vehicles while on campus.

-2.1 Application for Parking: Parking privileges at the University of Kansas, Kansas City campus, are determined as follows:
+2.1 Application for Parking: Parking privileges at the University of Kansas, Kansas City campus are determined as follows: